learn-co-curriculum/node-non-blocking-sync-async/README.md

 ## `fs.readFileSync()`

 Imagine you are writing a script to extract, transform, and save information from/to a file.
 The order of the statements matter because you need to extract information first before you can manipulate the data, which needs to happen before you can write to another file.
 You don't really care about making this script non-blocking because there would be no other requests.
-It's not a server.
-Just a script which has one user (you) and you will launch a maximum of one instances at the same time (concurrently).
+It's not a server, it's just a script which has one user (you) and you will launch a maximum of one instances at the same time (concurrently).

-To extract the information, we need to read the file `fs.readFileSync`.
-The method for reading file content has this usage:
+To extract the information, we need to read the file `fs.readFileSync`:

 ```js
 var filename = './fake-path/input.txt'